LucasDelfino92/morrowindsharp/mw#.md

 - **Replace** replaces the contents of the already installed file with those of the newly installed file.
 This is akin to uninstalling the old file, and installing the new file.
 It is recommended you use this option whenever a mod has received a new update, as the update may not necessarily overwrite the old files.
 - **Rename** installs the new file as a separate mod with a different name.
 In the case of compilation pages, this is a very useful feature as it lets you keep the different files (mods) as different installed mods.

-> The guide will tell you when you need to merge, replace, or rename files.
+> The guide will tell you when you need to merge, replace, or rename files in order to avoid problems.

 ### Manually installing mods with Mod Organizer 2